 Example xUnit Test Class

-This is using xUnit, pulling the Selenium Hub URL from appsettings.json
+This is using xUnit, pulling the Selenium Hub URL from appsettings.json, and grabbing the title of google.com.

 SomeBrowserTests.cs